jspahrsummers/statelessness-of-the-union/Statelessness of the Union.md

 # [fit] `Signal<Int, NoError>`

 ^ This is a signal which will send zero or more integers.
-This signal _cannot_ error, and trying to do so is a compile-time error!
+This signal _cannot_ error, and trying to send one is a compile-time error!

-^ `NoError` is useful for guaranteeing that you don't need to handle error events in certain cases (like property binding).
+^ `NoError` is useful for guaranteeing that error events will never arrive.
+This is helpful in property bindings, which should never error out.

 ---